 Contact us with your location and site photos for a no-cost evaluation.
-Shore Protect Team will review your shoreline conditions and outline what needs to be built and how to permit it.
+Shore Protect Team will review your shoreline conditions and outline what needs to be built and how to proceed.

 Shore Protect Team offers marine construction company in Lawton, OK for residential and commercial waterfront properties on Canton Lake and Fort Supply Lake.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each Lawton, OK project is assessed for Corps-managed prairie reservoirs before work begins.